Constitution of the Republic of China: The Legislative Yuan

-The Legislative Yuan (Chinese: 立法院; pinyin: Lìfǎyuàn) is the unicameral legislature of the ROC government and is the "highest legislative organ of the State."
+The Legislative Yuan (立法院 (Lìfǎyuàn)) is the unicameral legislature of the ROC government and is the "highest legislative organ of the State."
 The Legislative Yuan is composed of 113 legislators, who are directly elected by voters through a parallel voting system for 4-year terms.
 Like parliaments in other countries, the Legislative Yuan passes legislation, which is later sent to the President for signing.
 The Legislative Yuan is led by a President and Vice President, who are elected by all members of the Yuan.
 The President of the Legislative Yuan then presides over Yuan sittings, periodic meetings of the Yuan.

 According to Chapter IV, the Executive Yuan is accountable to the Legislative Yuan.
 Article 63 empowers the Legislative Yuan to approve statutory or budgetary bills or bills sent by the Executive Yuan.
 Under Article 57, should the Legislative Yuan not concur with major policies of the Executive Yuan, "it may, by resolution, request the Executive Yuan to alter such a policy."
 Then, the Executive Yuan must respond to this resolution and can request alterations to the bill.
 The Executive Yuan may also request the Legislative Yuan reconsider its resolution after gaining approval from the President of the Republic.
 If two-thirds of the Legislative Yuan uphold the original resolution after reconsideration, the Premier shall abide the resolution or resign from office.